 Why we dont have a rich p2p social network yet

-There are many geeks that have got rich with the cryptocurrencies, and more on the way.
+There are many geeks that have got rich with the cryptocurrencies.
 Also there are thousands of programmers into p2p blockchains, but not even a suffered dozen of people commited to develop an alternative to facebook in p2p.

 -Register/Log in per invitation (looks centralizing, but a social graph could be enough)